loranloranvl/teacherinfosys/readme.md

 ## Description
 Front-end of Information System being used in School of Cybersecurity of Hangzhou Dianzi Universty.
-Over 2,000 students and teachers have registered as our users.
+Over 2,000 students and teachers have registered as our users and use it for school affairs.

 ## Website Preview
 ![alt text](assets/pic1.png)